-Meanwhile, I see value in 10-year treasuries above 2% over the short-term, but not over the long term.
-I believe the S&P 500 is fully valued at ~16X-17X earnings.
-Rising interest rates and $4+/gallon gas will slow down the pace of consumption.
+Meanwhile, I see value in 10-year treasuries above 5% over the short-term, but not over the long term.
+I believe the S&P 500 is fully valued today.
+Rising interest rates and $5+/gallon gas will slow down the pace of consumption.
 Meanwhile, the sequester effect will start to be felt over the next six months.

 If I'm wrong, then great.
 A rising stock market really helps those in the top 20% who own over 90% of stock market wealth.
 A rising stock market also helps everybody thanks to an improving labor market.
 Just like how nobody can pick the bottom, nobody can pick the top either.
 The momentum is there and we may very well keep charging to 1,600 on the S&P 500.

 Perhaps the markets will rocket much higher, making a 8.8% prediction look completely silly.
 But at 1,551, I'm happy to wait.
 I've survived another year of not losing money and I hope the same goes for all of you.

-To Recap: Deciding On When To Take Profits
+To Recap: Know When To Take Profits

-* Review your predictions for the year and see what has gone right and what has gone wrong.
+- Review your predictions for the year and see what has gone right and what has gone wrong.

-* Think about the various positive and negative catalysts in the economy that may improve or derail your arguments over the next six months.
+- Think about the various positive and negative catalysts in the economy that may improve or derail your arguments over the next six months.

-* Reassess your financial situation.
+- Reassess your financial situation.
 Do you have stable cash flow?
 Do you have passive income?
 Are there changes on the horizon such as an upcoming expense or an impending retirement?

-* Evaluate current valuations and expected earnings 12 months out.
+- Evaluate current valuations and expected earnings 12 months out.
 Are they reasonable?

-* Look for new opportunities and laggard stocks and sectors.
+- Look for new opportunities and laggard stocks and sectors.
 Everything is relative in investing.

 - Remind yourself that you can never lose if you lock in a gain.

-* Repeat the cycle once you've mustered up the courage to invest again.
+- Repeat the cycle once you've mustered up the courage to invest again.